Reece Udinski reached doorstep of NFL shot. 'I could never have dreamed of this.'

 There is a possibility of additional workouts in front of more scouts, if they’re interested in seeing Udinski on an individual basis.

-“As many eyes as you can get on you, the better,” said Huesman.
+“As many eyes as you can get on you, the better,” Huesman said.
 “The bottom line is it only takes one set of eyes to like you, man.”

 John O’Connor (804) 649-6233